tk3369/www.ahsmart.com/pub/juliacon2020.md

 ![podcast](/assets/pages/juliacon2020/juliacon_podcast.png)

 The best part is that the content of the podcast was largely influenced by suggestions/comments from the attendees.
-Every day, the hosts would ask everyone to submit who they want to see in the upcoming episodes.
+Every day, the hosts would ask everyone to submit who they want to see in the upcoming episodes 👇👇👇

 ![podcast note](/assets/pages/juliacon2020/juliacon_podcast_note.png)